 Once you’ve passed these, you’ll be offered work that comes up.
-It’s up to you to take the job, which will have it’s own deadline, but the more work you complete well for them, the more you’ll be offered.
+It’s up to you to take the job.
+This will have it’s own deadline, but the more work you complete well for them, the more you’ll be offered.

 This post here will take you through all the steps to get started in transcription work.

-Tutoring online no longer means you need to be a qualified teacher and you often don’t need a degree, although for a few, you do.
+Tutoring online no longer means you need to be a qualified teacher.
+You often don’t need a degree, although for a few, you do.
 This is a genuine work form home job, career even, and many people make this their full time role.

-Tutoring is a global work at home opportunity now and so if you teach students abroad, you need to be prepared to work anti-social hours to accommodate your students daytime hours.
+Tutoring is a global work at home opportunity.
+If you teach students abroad, you need to be prepared to work anti-social hours to accommodate your students daytime hours.

-What’s generally important here is that you’re able to build up a rapport with your student and make a time commitment to lessons, so while the hours you work may not be 9-5, you still need to be able to commit to the lessons.
+What’s generally important here is that you’re able to build up a rapport with your student.
+Make a time commitment to lessons.
+While the hours you work may not be 9-5, you still need to be able to commit to the lessons.

 Becca from BoostMyBudget has a great post here on online tutoring

-If spellings and typos jump out of the page at you, proofreading might be the work from home job you’ve been dreaming of!
+If spellings and typos jump out at you, proofreading might be the work from home job you’ve been dreaming of!

-This one’s a great way to earn money for anyone who loves reading, has a brilliant grasp of the English (or whatever language you work in!) and near perfect grammar and context skills.
+This one’s a great way to earn money for anyone who loves reading.
+You’ll need a brilliant grasp of the English and near perfect grammar and context skills.

-There’s an almost endless amount of content that needs to be proofread before it can be published, from blog posts to novels and press releases to legal transcripts.
+There’s an almost endless amount of content that needs to be proofread before it can be published.
+This ranges from blog posts to novels and press releases to legal transcripts.

-Proofreading is well paid as well, and like transcription work, the more you complete well for your agency, the more work you’ll be offered.
+Proofreading is well paid as well.
+Like transcription work, the more you complete well for your agency, the more work you’ll be offered.

 See our huge guide here to getting started as a remote proofreader.

 Love books?
-Know your popular authors and you’re first editions?
+Know your popular authors and your first editions?
 If so, selling books online is something you can do from your own home, in your own time and make some cash from!

-There are loads of place to sell books, from setting up an Amazon seller account to using the scanning apps that give you a price for each book before you package them up and send them off, books have always been and seem likely to remain a very resale-able item.
+There are loads of place to sell books.
+From setting up an Amazon seller account to using the scanning apps, books have always been a very resale-able item.

 You could sell any books, or specialise in a specific type of book, such as used college and school textbooks.

-This post here on selling used text books will give you a head start if selling text books is something that interests you.
+This post here on selling used text books.
+This will give you a head start if selling text books is something that interests you.

 There are lots of options when it comes to home based working: